moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/005_custom_adherence_report.md

     ```

 1. We have dropped the `standard` column from the `project_compliance_standards_adherence` since we don't want to
-associate compliance adherence checks with a standard anymore, therefore, allowing the users to customise and group
+associate checks with a standard anymore, therefore, allowing the users to customise and group checks as per their
-checks as per their requirements.
+requirements.
 1. Similar to the previous approaches, we would still be storing results for all the compliance adherence checks for
 ultimate projects, irrespective of the frameworks applied to that project, however, we would only display the results
-of compliance adherence checks for the projects that have compliance frameworks applied with requirements configured
+of checks for the projects that have compliance frameworks applied with requirements configured at the compliance
-at the compliance standards adherence dashboard.
+standards adherence dashboard.
 1. In the next iteration we would also allow importing and exporting the compliance adherence report configurations.

 ## Decision